Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 sudo apt-get install -y nodejs git make g++ gcc

-After that you have to install the Yarn Package Manager.
-To do this, run the following commands on your Raspberry Pi.
+Then you need to install the Yarn Package Manager.
+To do this, execute the following commands on your Raspberry Pi.

 curl -sL https://dl.yarnpkg.com/debian/pubkey.gpg | gpg --dearmor | sudo tee /usr/share/keyrings/yarnkey.gpg >/dev/null